NBISweden/workshop-reproducible-research/pages/containers/others/docker.md

 Try to add required lines to `Dockerfile_conda`.
 If it seems overwhelming you can take a look below

-??? note "Click to see an example of `Dockerfile_conda`"
+??? example "Click to show an example of `Dockerfile_conda`"

     ```
     FROM my_docker_image:latest